 - Yes, you can waste tens of thousands if you don’t know what you’re doing

-…but the targeting is a B2B dream for PPC experts and, once you know what you’re doing and have optimised, worth every penny for the quality.
+…but the targeting in display network is a B2B dream for PPC experts and, once you know what you’re doing and have optimised, worth every penny for the quality.

 The right ad type

 Ads sending people to a blog post and getting awareness might deliver value for you – at £8-15 per click it’s very expensive for 20 seconds of “awareness” though.

 Absolute direct response “get a proactive yes-i-want-that optin” is #2 of the three strategies I am talking about for pure, high-quality lead generation though.

 Now when you have a very targeted audience, this does not need to restrict itself to pure PPC.
 Great, highly relevant content is well received organically too.

 All OWNERS of good size businesses, pre-vetted in other clever ways that match our ideal prospect, and who we absolutely want to work with.